Skip to main content

 • Tips

 Don’t just evaluate an LMS based on where the vendor is today.
-Evaluate its road map and vision.
+Evaluate its road map and vision, considering future trends relevant to Philippine education.

 Start at when you’d like to be fully live with a new system and work backward when building your timeline.